Ronin-Services-Group/itflow-docker-rsg/README.md

 # About this Image
-This is the Docker image of [ITFlow](https://github.com/itflow-org/itflow).
-This image was created by a community member, we don't "officially" support Docker.
+This is a fork of the Docker image of [ITFlow](https://github.com/itflow-org/itflow).

 Please read the wiki: https://docs.itflow.org